 Don Carmignani was assaulted outside his mother's Marina District home and hospitalized with serious injuries in an April 5 attack that attracted national attention.
-Police later arrested 24-year-old Garret Doty, a homeless man who faces assault and battery charges.
+Police later arrested 24-year-old Garrett Doty, a homeless man who faces assault and battery charges.

 Now, video evidence and police reports allegedly tie the former city fire commissioner to a string of bear-spray attacks on homeless people in the Marina, jeopardizing his case against Doty.
 An attorney for Carmignani said he “vehemently denies that he is the alleged individual who is committing these acts against homeless people.”